 Radar finds 145 graves buried beneath King High School in Tampa

 Ridgewood Cemetery, a pauper’s burial ground from the mid-20th century, was sold to the school district as part of the property where King was later built.

 100 S Missouri Ave., Clearwater

 The Times continued with its coverage of the Zion story, emboldening people whose suspicions had fallen on deaf ears to contact reporter Guzzo.
 There once was an African-American cemetery in the old Clearwater Heights neighborhood, people told him.
 It had no known name and doesn’t appear on maps or in city directories, but these former neighborhood residents recall the burial of loved ones and neighbors there in the early 20th century.
-Today, the property is an empty field that’s part of a staffing company’s campus.
-The local NAACP is meeting with the former residents about further research.
+The land now is occupied by a paved parking lot and a piece of the FrankCrum Staffing building at 100 S. Missouri Ave.

 Clearwater might also have a lost African-American cemetery

 Those raised in Clearwater Heights say unmarked graves are in an empty field near the corner of Madison Avenue and Gould Street.

 E 24th Avenue and N 26th Street, Tampa